Kirkby Stephen railway station: Services

 The station is served by eight trains in each direction on weekdays and Saturdays: northbound to Carlisle and southbound to Leeds.
 A new early morning Monday to Friday service southbound began in May 2011.
 The first weekday northbound service now runs through from Leeds, rather than arriving from Carlisle and returning there after a reversal as before.

 There are six departures each way on Sundays throughout the year, including a through train to and from Nottingham.
-DalesRail services between Blackpool North/Preston and Carlisle also call at the station on summer Sundays.
+DalesRail services between Blackpool North/Preston and Carlisle used to call at the station on summer Sundays, but this service stopped running in 2023.
+A replacement Saturday service from Rochdale via Manchester Victoria marketed as the "Yorkshire Dales Explorer" started from the summer 2024 timetable.
+However, this will terminate/start at Ribblehead further to the south and passengers will need to change there or at Settle to get to Kirkby Stephen.